 Since I was a kid, I’ve had a fascination with bears, and I’ve taken a bunch of them, my first was a hound hunt with a bow when I was just a kid, but I haven’t taken many many big ones.
 I’ve always loved to hunt black bears…Especially spot-and-stalk with my bow.

 That same year, we had a GIANT boar hitting our bait, and despite multiple opportunities, we weren’t able to seal the deal.
 We had big plans to focus on him this spring, but fate stepped in.

 A Change of Plans…We Both Drew Great Tags!

-Around February is the application period controlled bear hunts.
+Around February is the application period controlled bear hunts in Idaho.
 Like always, I put in my application, but didn’t get my hopes up.
 The odds of drawing that tag are something dismal like 4%, so I didn’t really expect to draw.
 About a month later though, I checked the results and I had been selected!
 I couldn’t believe it.
 I sent a screenshot to my buddies just to rub it in and they couldn’t believe it either, and an hour or so later I get a text from Russ saying that he had also drawn!
 Unreal.
 Guess we aren’t bear baiting this year…

 I Knew It Was Going To Be Good Hunting, But This Is Crazy!

-It’s been a busy, somewhat hectic spring here at Outdoors International, and we were in Texas hunting javelinas the first week, so the first time we could get up hunting was about two weeks into the hunt.
+It’s been a busy, somewhat hectic spring here at OUTDOORS INTERNATIONAL, and we were in Texas hunting javelinas the first week, so the first time we could get up hunting was about two weeks into the hunt.
 Russ and I decided to make a bomb run up to set up camp and do as much hunting as we could.
 Mostly just get a lay of the land and see what we could see.
 We met Russ’s friend Mike who was kind enough to let us crash in his camp.
 Mike is a great guy and a wealth of knowledge when it comes to bear hunting this area.
 He, his son, his wife, and grandkids had all drawn over the years, and all of them had killed giants.
 His stories about their hunts got me excited!

 Planning and set up is over, let’s go hunting!
 We all loaded up and descended on Mikes camp like locusts…. thanks Mike for putting up with us. 🙂 I wanted my family to come along to see all of the bears, plus it was supposed to be great weather and the area is beautiful.
-Casey and his family came along as well.
+A friend and his family came along as well.
 All in all there were 15 of us!

-Finally, It’s Time To Hunt
+Finally, It’s Time To Hunt Bears!

-That evening Webb, Dallin, Casey and I decided to hike down past the end of the road to an area that was harder to get to.
+That evening Webb, Dallin, my buddy and I decided to hike down past the end of the road to an area that was harder to get to.
 Mike said that for the last few years he had seen a great big black boar and a big red one in that area and that nobody hunts it.

 It took us about an hour to get to where we wanted to set up to glass and I immediately spotted a bear about 1,000 yards away.
 I couldn’t see him very well, only the top of his back, so I climbed to the top of a little hill to get a better vantage.
 Bears are notoriously difficult to judge.
 This one was not.
 I said, “yep, that’s the one,” and started visualizing a stalk.
 The route was obvious and the wind was perfect.
 The only issue was the gorge between me and the bear, but I wasn’t worried at all about that.
 I told the guys my plan and said to “sit down, get comfortable and watch the show,” and I was off.
-The stalk started at exactly 6:30PM.
+The stalk started at exactly 6:30 PM.

 They told me that it only took nine minutes for me to get through the gorge.
 I was hustling, but I didn’t realize I was going that quickly.
-At about 150 yards, the wind started getting a bit squirrely, so I backed out for a few minutes until it got steady again, and before I knew it I was at 70 yards, and out of cover.
-The boar was busy eating onions, so I would wait for him to feed away from me and close distance at a crawl as he fed, stopping when I could see his head.
+At about 150 yards, the wind started getting a bit squirrely, so I backed out for a few minutes until it got steady again, and before I knew it, I was at 70 yards, and out of cover.
+The boar was busy eating wild onions, so I would wait for him to feed away from me and close distance at a crawl as he fed, stopping when I could see his head.
 It didn’t take me long to get into shooting range.

 At 48 yards, I felt that I was close enough and ranged him, and drew back.
 My Hoyt RX-1 shoots like something out of a dream, and I can do 48 yards in my sleep (pun intended), but he wasn’t quite at the right angle, so I waited.
 While I was waiting for him to get completely broadside, I made the mistake of really looking at him, and although I knew he was big, I now realized that he was huge.
 I hate to admit it, but I fell apart.
 I had an adrenaline dump that completely ruined me.
 I whispered to myself “you’re going to screw this up, get it together.”
 I waited for him to turn away and let down.
 Disaster averted.

 I decided that I needed to get within 40 yards based on my current state of buck fever, so I slowly took off my shoes and continued the crawl.
 At 35 yards I was in control of my emotions and well within my effective range.
 This was going to be a no brainer.
 I drew back and the boar turned quartering to me and sat down, staring out into the distance over my head.
 Forever.
 Like literally for eternity.
 I almost died of old age.
 My arms are jello.
 My mind is mush.
 There was no way I was going to pull off the shot.
 When he finally got up and turned I tried to let down slowly, but like I said, my arms were completely done.
-The bow yanked forward with a clank (yank may be an exaggeration, but it seemed like a yank) and my arrow jumped off the rest.
+The bow yanked forward with a sharp clank (yank may be an exaggeration, but it seemed like a yank) and my arrow jumped off the rest.
 DISASTER!!!